 Whilst Tenants and Landlords still need to abide by the Residential Tenancies Act 1997 (the Act), the Government is encouraging Landlords and Agents to be compassionate and show goodwill during this pandemic.

 The Federal Government announced that there should be a suspension on rental evictions for people who are facing financial distress as a result of the Covid19.
-This is yet to be ratified by the State Government but is expected soon.

 This will provide a measure of security for those who have been adversely affected and are concerned about the implications of being able to keep residing in their rental home.